Teemursu/teemursu.github.io/education.md

 ## Courses I've Taken

-Here is a sample of some of my favorite courses that are also relevant.
+Here is a sample of some of my favorite courses..

 ### Language Technology